banditml/offline-policy-evaluation/DOCS.md

 # Do it yourself quick start

-This guide walks through training and serving a bandit model.
+This guide walks through training and serving bandit models.

 ## Installation
 Clone the repo & install the requirements: